captncasper/prestigecorp-portfolio-1/README.md

 # PrestigeCorp Portfolio

-This repository contains multiple applications and tools developed for PrestigeCorp.
+This repository contains multip le applications and tools developed for PrestigeCorp.

 ## Repository Structure